-In the euro area as a whole a looser monetary policy (a 1% cut of short-term interest rates over seven quarters) would have resulted in a slight increase of real GDP (+0.2 percentage points), a decline in the unemployment rate (of around 0.1 percentage points) and the debt to GDP ratio (by 0.4% of GDP), an improvement in the current account (by 0.2% of GDP) and in the fiscal balance (below 0.2% of GDP) and interestingly without much increase of inflation - below 0.1 percentage points till 2002 and thereafter up to 0.1 percentage points compared to base line.
-The interest rate cut by one percentage point would have led to an immediate depreciation of the euro of 0.7%, but declining shortly thereafter.
+In the euro area as a whole a looser monetary policy (a 1% cut of short-term interest rates over seven quarters) would have resulted in a slight increase of real GDP (+0.2 percentage points)16, a decline in the unemployment rate (of around 0.1 percentage points) and the debt to GDP ratio (by 0.4% of GDP), an improvement in the current account (by 0.2% of GDP) and in the fiscal balance (below 0.2% of GDP) and interestingly without much increase of inflation - below 0.1 percentage points till 2002 and thereafter up to 0.1 percentage points compared to base line (see figure 8).
+The interest rate cut of one percentage point would have led to an immediate depreciation of the euro against the dollar by the same amount leading to a real effective depreciation of the euro of 0.7%, but declining shortly thereafter.
 The peak of the transmission of the expansionary monetary policy to the real economy (GDP) is reached after 5 quarters, those of inflation peaks after 16 quarters after starting with the monetary shock.
+This is in line with other simulations of the transmission of monetary policy in the literature (see e.g. Mihov, 2001 with a VAR model approach)17.